jarvelov/vue-form-json-schema/README.md

 # Vue Form JSON Schema

 A [JSON schema](json-schema.org) based form generator without any fields!
-Use any HTML element or Vue component
+Use any HTML element or Vue component!

 `vue-form-json-schema` tries to not make any assumptions about how your form is structured.